Get 50% Discount Offer 26 Days

 10. Delete a File from a Tar Archive

-To remove a file from an archive, use the –delete option (only works with uncompressed archives).
-This command enables you to eliminate specific files from an existing archive, allowing for better file management and organization.
+To remove a file from an archive, use the—- delete option (which only works with uncompressed archives).
+This command eliminates files from an existing archive, making your files less messy and more accessible to keep organized.

 tar --delete -f archive_name.tar file_to_remove.txt